VatsalKr/M1_game_Science-Quiz/1_Requirements/README (7).md

 ID: LR01

-Description: Main menu should consist 4 options asking for
+DESCRIPTION: Main menu should consist 4 options asking for

 1: New game